Find out more about us

 We are fee-based where possible, and on all lump-sum portfolio investments.
 We rebate any commission or brokerage we might be entitled to.

-We may receive commission from KiwiSaver providers but this does not influence or conflict any advice we give to our client in relation to their KiwiSaver.
+We may receive initial commission and/or ongoing brokerage from KiwiSaver providers but this does not influence or conflict any advice we give to our client in relation to their KiwiSaver.
+We donate any initial commission received to Fair Food, a charity rescuing food otherwise going to waste and distributing it to those who need it most.